A systematic approach to Lyapunov analyses of continuous-time models in convex optimization: SDEs for modeling SGD

-We have analyzed convergence of SGD together with averaging techniques in continuous-time, using approximating SDEs~\eqref{sme_general}.
-Compared with discrete time, the continuous-time analysis leads to similar convergence results, while benefiting from simpler formulations, fewer assumptions especially on step sizes.
-Using this approach, we analyzed the trade-off between non-uniform averaging and step sizes, paving the way to a better understanding of averaging techniques.
+We have analyzed convergence of SGD together with averaging techniques using approximating SDEs~\eqref{sme_general}.
+Continuous-time analyses lead to similar convergence results, while benefiting from simpler formulations and fewer assumptions especially on step sizes.
+Using this approach, we analyzed the trade-off between nonuniform averaging and step sizes, paving the way to a better understanding of averaging techniques.
 In the next session, we explore new convergence analyses for stochastic accelerated methods.